-Metal Roofing has become more popular over the years and has started to become the choice of many.
+Metal Roofing has become more popular over the years and has started to become the choice of many Southwest Florida homeowners.
 Educated buyers often opt for metal roofing as they know the long term value in resistance to damage against hurricanes and high wind storms in general.
-While some may shy away from metal simply because it tends to be more expensive than other roofing materials, the longevity provided by metal roofing can actually end up saving homeowners money in the long run.
-Another misconception people make when choosing a new roof is that metal is noisier in the rain than asphalt, which isn’t true since the sheathing used to construct the roof provide a reduction in the noise that would normally be caused.
+While some may shy away from metal roofing simply because it tends to be more expensive than other roofing materials, the longevity provided by metal panels to withstand the regions conditions can actually end up saving homeowners money in the long run.
+Another misconception people often have when choosing a new roof is that metal is noisier in the rain than asphalt, which isn’t necessarily true since the sheathing used to construct the roof reduces the noise that might normally be heard indoors without it.

 Metal roofing is a great choice for many homes and can last up to 70 years with the right care.
 This type of roofing is strong and can handle high winds.
 It can be insulated which helps with condensation, heat, and noise.
-It is also recyclable which makes it more environmentally friendly.
-Let’s explore the metal roof options to help you decide which one is best for your home or business.
+It is also recyclable which makes it more environmentally friendly than other roofing materials.
+Let’s explore the different types of metal roof to help you decide which one is best for your home or business.